CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 ![An infographic with four steps, each representing a step in an influence conversation.
 From top to bottom: 1.
 Identify the Need or Problem for the Influence Conversation.
 2. Target the range of influencers who can satisfy the need or help solve the problem.
 3. Select those with the greatest leverage.
 4. Prepare for the conversation using the Ladder of Inference.](https://github.com/usds/ditap-curriculum-update/blob/ed7baf42f63b389dfef9792fcbab9b9a494ec387/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Module-5-Media/steps%20for%20influence%20conversation.png?raw=true)

-## Identify the Need or Problem
+## Identify the need or problem

-As you lead a digital services procurement, you'll likely need to accomplish out-of-the ordinary tasks.
+As you lead a digital services procurement, you'll likely need to accomplish out-of-the-ordinary tasks.
 We’ve discussed how you may need to conduct nontraditional market research, engage with potential contractors at a deeper level, or develop a more iterative acquisition strategy.
 As you work on these unusual tasks, you'll likely encounter resistance or worse from people who oversee or are involved with the practice you are changing, but who function in roles you cannot control.

 You can anticipate this resistance by understanding what you are working to change and what roles in the process it might affect.